WPR-Engineering/part-box/README.md

   - [ ] Display netbox data proplery
   - [ ] store netbox info in partbox?
 - [x] Fix "order" field showing up on asset_tags#show for fixed assets.
+- [ ] Add a page to list all of the asset tags for a specific part type
+- [ ] Make fixed asset desposal work
+  - [ ] hide destroy button on asset show pages
+  - [ ] add reason to dispose option (add disposal_reason to fixed_assets)
+  - [ ] make disposed assets view